-Rather than manually counting and documenting each product in a spreadsheet or on paper, store associates scan the barcode on the product’s tag and the inventory levels associated with that product’s SKU are automatically in the POS system.
-Unless the store associate scans the exact same item twice, chances for miscounts are minimal.
+Rather than manually counting and documenting each product in a spreadsheet or on paper, store associates scan the barcode on the product’s tag and the inventory levels associated with that product’s SKU are automatically recorded in the POS system.
+Unless a store associate scans the exact same item twice, chances for miscounts are minimal.
 For teams tasked with counting large quantities of inventory, barcode scanners are essential.

 Our company uses a barcode scanner to count our inventory.
 Each of our SKUs has a unique barcode on its tag.
 The barcode scanner is connected to our inventory management software, ShipBob (which integrates with Shopify POS).
 Once we scan a product's barcode, we’ll know it’s accounted for.
 Doing inventory counts this way is more accurate and helps us forecast production and purchasing schedules.

 The store needs to be closed when doing a physical inventory count.
 Any days you’re closed to the public—like Sundays—could be an opportunity to do a physical stock check.
 That way, you don’t have to turn away customers who turn up expecting to buy something.

 Alternatively, some merchants opt for overnight inventory counts, scheduling a team of workers to come in when the store is closed.
 Just keep in mind that in many regions, overnight work requires compensating staff more than you would for a shift scheduled during regular business hours.